Christina5P/rent-a-house/README.md

 - www.freepik.com - free image to 404.index
 - Tutor assistance -teach how to point link to right map in workspace
 - Mentor assistance - tip to the project for nicer look (as without to much space on the page, icon and links)

+## Media
+-Website logo is created by me in www.fontawesome.com and downloaded to Rent-a-house repository -Map is fromm Google map and is copied from a link with that view the specific location

 ## Acknowledgments
 I will say thank you to a few people, who helped me proceed my P1 :